 Here are some ideas for handmade gifts you can whip up in one night.

 - Essential oil blends – You can find essential oils at Whole Foods or even your local drug store.
-Mix them with some bath salts, put them in a jar, and tie it up with a ribbon.
+Mix them with some bath salts and a touch of olive oil, put them in a jar, and tie it up with a ribbon.
 You may even want to do this for yourself.
+I love DIY luxury.

 - Art work – Create your own pictures with watercolors, pastels, or colored pencils.
 Or go to a design app like Canva, and use its tools to design a pretty picture, and then print it out.

-Who knows, if you get good at making handmade gifts, maybe next year you can sell them in your own Etsy shop.
+Who knows, if you get good at making handmade gifts, maybe next year you can sell them in your own online shop.